bigstepinc/metalcloud-docs/general/getting_started.md

     Here you can find, for each instance (server):
     1. the quick ssh access link
     2. root password

+    Clicking on the `Acess link` will open the default ssh client for your platform.
+If that doesn't work use:

+    1. On Linux & Mac open a terminal and type:
+        ```bash
+        ssh root@instance-1234.bigstep.io
+        ```
+    2. On a Windows client one option would be to use [Putty](https://www.putty.org).
+        - Host: `instance-1234.bigstep.io`
+        - Port: `22`
+        - Username: `root`
+        - Password: `<use the Reveal button under Initial password>`

     >Note: It is recommended that you register your public SSH key in the **Account settings** section so that it gets automatically added on the hosts at deploy time.